Genentech/gPKPDviz/README.md

 ## Use Case Examples

 To demonstrate how to use the application, we have included a couple of use case examples that can help the user get started.
 All the demonstrations are based on the PK simulation of Perjeta (Pertuzumab), which is a monoclonal antibody for the treatment of HER2-positive metastatic breast cancer.
-The relevant models and data used in the examples can be found in the supplementary file of the tutorial in CPT-PST (link will be available once the tutorial is published) The model for perjeta popPK simulation can also be found in the model library (PKcase_Perjeta_valid.cpp).
+The relevant models and data used in the examples can be found in the supplementary file of the tutorial in CPT-PST publication.
+The model for perjeta popPK simulation can also be found in the model library (PKcase_Perjeta_valid.cpp).

 The demonstrations might based on a slightly older version than the published one, but the key steps stay the same.